cmoffroad/osm-guidelines/CONTRIBUTE.md

 > Do NOT tag an entire road segment if you havent surveyed the whole length.
 There might be a private property gate, an impassable section...

 ### Tag paths only suitable for hiking and extreme sports as `highway=footway`
 Best way to know?
-Ask nearby villagers/farmers if a small motorcycle cannot go.
+Ask nearby villagers/farmers if a small motorcycle can go through or not.
 Or leave this to advanced riders to decide if suitable for beginner/moderate skills.

 ### Tag paths frequently used by locals on small motorcycles as `highway=path` + `motorcycle=yes`
 Best way to know?
-Ask nearby villagers/farmers if a small motorcycle can go.
+Ask nearby villagers/farmers if a small motorcycle can go through.

 ### Tag paths large enough for a 4WD as `highway=track`
 Many double tracks have been incorrectly tagged as path due to grown vegetation, poor surface conditions and lazy mappers.